How to reduce high blood pressure would be on top of your mind if you are suffering from any of the troublesome symptoms of hypertension.

 High blood pressure or hypertension is a medical condition in which the blood pressure in the arteries is chronically high.

 Understanding the problem

-An immediate rise in the blood pressure levels does not show any symptoms.
-However, if blood pressure is consistently high, risk develops for coronary artery disease, stroke, peripheral vascular disease, vision loss, heart failure, or chronic kidney disease.
+Some health risks of high blood pressure are coronary artery disease, stroke, peripheral vascular disease, vision loss, heart failure, or chronic kidney disease.

 High blood pressure or hypertension is present if the resting blood pressure is at or above 140/90 mm Hg for adults.
 Different numbers apply to children.

-Symptoms of High Blood Pressure
+Types of High Blood Pressure

 Following are common symptoms of primary hypertension:

-- Headache (at back of the head)
+- Migraine and Headache (at the back of the head)

 - Tinnitus (buzzing or hissing in the ears)

 - Altered vision.
-On physical examination by ophthalmoscope, changes may be found in optic fundus (hypertensive retinopathy) whose severity varies from grades I to IV
+On physical examination by ophthalmoscope, changes may be found in the optic fundus (hypertensive retinopathy) whose severity varies from grades I to IV

 - Fainting episodes